harshadhatagale/codeinsta2/posts/CSS comments.md

 date: 25 feb 2024
 thumbnail: /comments1.jpg
 ---
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; CSS *comments* are simply phrases or sentences within CSS ( Cascading Style Sheets ) that are rendred in browser or simply that are not displeyed on web browser.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; CSS *comments* are simply phrases or sentences within CSS ( Cascading Style Sheets ) that are not rendred in browser or simply that are not displayed on web browser.
 They served as notes or explanations for developers.
 For example:
 ```css
 /* Styles for body tag */